This article are provided as information only and not intended for basing any decisions.

 Some changes are thus likely to take place and the method with which the first round was done is not necessarily how things would proceed.
 This it would seem is still an open issue.
 What is certain is that the political risks of investing in Libya have significantly subsided and this would have a profound impact on the next round of negotiations.

-(Reema Ali is the co-managing partner of the law firm of Legwell, Ali & Partners.
+(Reema Ali is the co-managing partner of the law firm of Legwell, AP Consulting.
 She specializes in Middle Eastern laws, and is currently in charge of the firm's Libya practice in Washington DC.
 She may be contacted at .)

 We have compiled a few articles to help in understanding the complex position of many middle eastern countries.